What is vitiligo?

 - People with vitiligo may be more likely to get other autoimmune diseases (in which the body’s immune system causes it to attack itself), such as hypothyroidism, diabetes, pernicious anemia, Addison’s disease, and alopecia areata.

 Vitiligo can be segmental, which is restricted to one side of the body or one area, such as the hands or face.
 Vitiligo can also be generalized, which is the most common type, when macules appear in various places on the body.
 Other subtypes of vitiligo include focal, mucosal, trichrome, and universal vitiligo

 How common is vitiligo?

-Vitiligo occurs in about 1 to 2 percent of the United States’ and the world’s population.
+Vitiligo occurs in about 1% of the United States’ and the world’s population.
 Vitiligo affects all races and genders equally; however, it is more visible in people with darker skin.
 Although vitiligo can develop in anyone at any age, it most commonly appears in people ages 10 to 30 years.
 Vitiligo rarely appears in the very young or very old.

 How is vitiligo diagnosed?

 Usually the white patches are easily visible on the skin, but physicians can use a Wood’s lamp, which shines ultraviolet (UV) light onto the skin to help differentiate from other skin conditions.